 According to the traditional Sunni narrative, Fayrouz was a Persian who was captured by the Muslim “conquerors” of Persia during the reign of the second caliph, Umar ibn al-Khattab.
 Sources differ in determining the religion of Abu Lulu’ah: some books mention that he was a Magian, while other sources mention that he was a Christian who was raised in a city controlled by the Byzantine Romans.

 Abu Lulu’ah was a boy with the companion Al-Mughirah bin Shu’bah, and he used to practice a number of professions and trades, such as carpentry and blacksmithing.
 Abu Lulu’ah came to Medina and met Caliph Umar, and complained to him of the heavy fines imposed on him by his master, al-Mughira.
-Omar listened to him and asked him about his work, and he told him that these fines are not great in view of the multiplicity of crafts and industries in which he works.
+Omar listened to him and asked him regarding his work, and he told him that these fines are not great in view of the multiplicity of crafts and industries in which he works.

 Abu Lulua contained this in himself and resolved to assassinate the caliph.
-Indeed, as someone who had him in the Prophet’s Mosque one night and surprised him while performing the prayer at night, he stabbed him several fatal stab wounds, before Fayrouz was killed after that by some of the companions on the twenty-sixth of Dhu al-Hijjah in the year 23 AH.
+Indeed, as someone who had him in the Prophet’s Mosque one night and surprised him while performing the prayer at night, he stabbed him several fatal stab wounds, before Fayrouz was killed following that by some of the companions on the twenty-sixth of Dhu al-Hijjah in the year 23 AH.

 The story differs in the Twelver Imami Shiite sources.
 For example, Muhammad Baqir al-Majlisi mentions in his encyclopedic book Bihar al-Anwar that Fayrouz was a Muslim man among the companions of Ali ibn Abi Talib, and that he believed in the right of the Prophet’s cousin to assume the position of imamate and caliphate.